Kloudless/file-picker/README.md

 Feel free to add additional styles, scripts, or HTML elements you need.
-You can then run `npm run build:template` to build your customized file picker template.
+You can then run `npm run build:template` to build your customized File Picker template.
 The built page will be available at `dist/custom-index.html`.
 Replace `dist/picker/index.html` with this file, and follow the steps in the [section above](#hosting-the-file-picker-page) to host this page instead.